-Lots of people understand that service dogs help their person and that they are allowed to be in public, but there are more things that an owner wants you to know about this lovely canine.
+Many people understand that service dogs help their person and that they are allowed to be in public.
+But there are more things that an owner wants you to know about this lovely canine.
 Here are four important things about service dogs that everyone must know.

-It is a known fact that service dogs, San Diego come in all shapes, sizes, breeds, colors, coat types and specialities.
+It is a known fact that service dogs, San Diego come in all shapes, sizes, breeds, colors, coat types and specialties.
 Therefore, it is understandable if you cannot identify one by sight alone.
-Furthermore, fake service dogs are relatively common and they are considered a headache to a number of legitimate teams.
-A reputable dog training facility can help you gain more knowledge and techniques in identifying if the one you come across is a service dog or not.
+Further, “fake” service dogs are relatively common and they are considered a headache to a number of legitimate teams.
+A reputable dog training facility can help you gain more knowledge and techniques in identifying if the canine you come across is or is not a bona fide service dog.

 There are certain qualifications that one should possess to be able to partner with a service dog.
 He/she should be disabled as defined by the U.S. federal law (here’s more about ADA requirements: service animal)

-The United States federal law guarantees protection for service dogs’ access rights.
-Meaning, the law allows them to go anywhere with their human partner – where people are allowed to stay or hang around such as in restaurant, medical facility, or even inside corporate buildings.
-The only exception that merits the exclusion of service dogs from any public place is if they are not house trained or is uncontrollable.
+The United States federal law guarantees protection for service dogs access rights.
+Meaning, the law allows them to go anywhere with their human partners – where people are allowed to stay or hang around such as a restaurant, medical facility, or even inside corporate buildings.
+The only exception that merits the exclusion of service dogs from any public place is if they are not house trained or if the dog is uncontrollable.